Sponsored content is promotional content created by an advertiser but posted by another publisher, brand, or influencer.

 Sponsored content has the following advantages:

-- it adds credibility and trustworthiness to your brand image when it is shown alongside other things that the viewer is used to enjoy;
+- it adds credibility and trustworthiness to your brand image since it is shown alongside other things that a viewer enjoys;

-- it improves user experience rather than interrupting it like regular advertising posts;
+- it improves the user experience rather than interrupting it like regular advertising posts;

 - it can appear in any format or media, which makes sponsored content quite a flexible strategy;